-Definition: Grade breaks (also called grade dips or rolling grade dips) are different from drainage dips in that they are actually planned design into the trail alignment.
-The drainage is created when the descending trail gently rises, then resumes its descent.
+Definition: Grade breaks (also called grade dips or rolling grade dips) are different from drainage dips in that they are planned and designed into the trail alignment.
+The drainage is created when the ascending trail gently rises, then resumes its descent.